 “Chatbots offer businesses a realistic way to satisfy their customers’ expectation of speed and availability” (VentureBeat).

-But what about in the eLearning space?
+But what about AI in the e-learning space?

 You need to ask yourself whether chatbots are right for your organisation.
-There is a question of trust, relevancy and accuracy here.
+There is a question of trust, relevancy, and accuracy here.
 If your organisation deploys a chatbot into your LMS, will it deliver the real-time answers learners want?
 Who will be sense checking this to make sure it is correct?

 If chatbots can’t provide an answer, they’ll likely have an option for the user to speak with a human being anyway.

 When it comes to AI in e-learning, implementation is not a quick process.
 You need to ask yourself: